 Consolidation

-The accounts of Midland Metro Limited, Network West Midlands Limited, Centro Properties Ltd and West Midlands Rail Limited which are wholly owned subsidiaries of the Executive, have not been consolidated with those of the Executive because the companies have never traded and do not hold any assets or liabilities.
+The accounts of Midland Metro Limited, Network West Midlands Limited, Centro Properties Ltd and West Midlands Rail Limited which are wholly owned subsidiaries of the PTE, have not been consolidated with those of the PTE because the companies have never traded and do not hold any assets or liabilities.

 Alignment of accounting policies

-The group accounts have been prepared by applying consistent accounting policies to the ITA and the Executive.
+The group accounts have been prepared by applying consistent accounting policies to the ITA and the PTE.
 This has ensured that consistent accounting policies have been applied during the consolidation of the two sets of accounts.
-These accounting policies can be found in the individual ITA and Executive accounts.
+These accounting policies can be found in the individual ITA and PTE accounts.

-Notes to the Group comprehensive income and expenditure statement
+Notes to the Group Comprehensive Income and Expenditure Statement

 Consolidation adjustments

-The following adjustments were made to the Executive / ITA’s comprehensive income and expenditure statement in order to prepare the combined Group income and expenditure statement.
+The following adjustments were made to the PTE / ITA’s Comprehensive Income and Expenditure Statement in order to prepare the combined Group Income and Expenditure Statement.

 Revenue grants of £112.701m (2015: £116,546m) and capital grants of £24.310m (2015: £37.192m) paid by the ITA to the PTE have been removed from surplus/deficit on provision of services.